-12. In terms of regulation 34 of the EIA Regulations, 2014 the holder must conduct environmental audits to determine compliance with the conditions of the Environmental Authorisation, the EMPr and submit Environmental Audit Reports to the competent authority upon receiving such request in writing from the competent authority.
+12. In terms of regulation 34 of the EIA Regulations, 2014 the holder must conduct environmental audits to determine compliance with the conditions of the Environmental Authorisation, the EMPr and the closure plan (where applicable) and submit Environmental Audit Reports to the competent authority annually and upon receiving such request in writing from the competent authority.
 The Audit Report must be prepared by an independent person and must consider all the information required in Appendix 7 of the EIA Regulations, 2014.